mjamecny/vodhub/README.md

 # VODhub

-Little app built with React for searching and saving Twitch VODs, clips and streamers.
-Favorites are saved to localStorage.
+Little app built with MERN stack for searching and saving Twitch VODs, clips and streamers.
+User can register an account and save vods, clips and streamers.

 ## Features

+- Register account
 - Search VODs and clips for specific streamer
 - Add VOD, clip or streamer to favorites
 - Delete VOD(s), clip(s) or streamer(s) from favorites
-- Favorites saved to localStorage
 - Open VOD, clip or stream in modal window
 - Check if streamer is live
 - Copy link of VOD or clip to clipboard